Free KCNA Mock Exam Sample Questions

 Correct.
 CNI is a specification defining how container networking plugins integrate with orchestrators.

-3. C A tool for encrypting container communication
+3. C A tool for encrypting container communication and managing TLS handshakes

 4. D Kubernetes built-in networking for Pods